STEVE INSKEEP, Host:

 LIM: The great and the good have gathered to hear President Hu Jintao's speech.
 Its key message: success in China hinges on the party.
 This is the party's moment in the sun, the official celebrations.

-Across Beijing, an unofficial act to mark the party's anniversary tells another story.
-In a scrubby patch of ground is a small house painted with the words: Dedicated to the party's 90th anniversary.
+D: Dedicated to the party's 90th anniversary.
 Above that is painted: Save me, Communist Party.

-Ms. WANG JINSHU: (Foreign language spoken)
+WANG JINSHU: (Foreign language spoken)

 LIM: I did this to embarrass the Communist Party, says Wang Jinshu.
 Three years ago, she and her husband were informed their house would be demolished for a road-widening project.
 They were never shown any proper legal permits.
 And the official plan showed the wider road still lay 30 feet from their house, but their objections got nowhere.
 The pair was detained and while in custody their house torn down.
 She believes the ordeal was a factor contributing to the deaths of her mother and father-in-law.
 Her verdict on the Communist Party is scathing.

-Ms. WANG: (Through translator) It's rotten through and through.
+JINSHU: (Through translator) It's rotten through and through.
 They don't care how many laws they break.
 Nationwide, how much farming land has been taken from us?
 What are we farmers supposed to eat?

-Their plight is not unusual.
+LIM: Their plight is not unusual.
 One official survey found forced evictions are the biggest source of discontent in China.
 But this couple are reluctant protestors.
 Indeed, her husband, Wang Jiang, is still a Communist Party member, as he's been for the past 30 years.
 He believes, though, the party is communist in name alone.

-Mr. WANG JIANG: (Through translator) I don't know if today's China is socialist, capitalist or feudal.
+WANG JIANG: (Through translator) I don't know if today's China is socialist, capitalist or feudal.
 Now their behavior is totally feudal.
 It's a dictatorship.
 They don't let you speak.
 They can just throw you in prison.
 Now it's like that.

-Chen Baosheng, vice president of the Central Party School, the training ground for China's officials, blamed this not on Greece but on a breakdown in communist values.
+LIM: Chen Baosheng, vice president of the Central Party School, the training ground for China's officials, blamed this not on Greece but on a breakdown in communist values.

-Despite this, Russell Leigh Moses, dean of the Beijing Center for Chinese Studies, believes there's no real risk to the Communist Party.
+LIM: Despite this, Russell Leigh Moses, dean of the Beijing Center for Chinese Studies, believes there's no real risk to the Communist Party.

-President HU JINTAO (China): (Foreign language spoken)
+HU JINTAO: (Foreign language spoken)

-Louisa Lim, NPR News, Beijing.
+LIM: Louisa Lim, NPR News, Beijing.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.